Dipion transitions from $X(3872)$ to $\chi_{cJ}\ (J=0,1,2)$: Theoretical Framework

-The power counting analysis indicates that box diagrams dominate the dipionic transitions $X(3872)\to \pi\pi \chi_{cJ}$.
+The power-counting analysis indicates that box diagrams dominate the dipionic transitions $X(3872)\to \pi\pi \chi_{cJ}$.
 We notice that the authors in Ref.~\cite{Dong:2009yp} have studied the decays $X(3872)\to \pi\pi \chi_{cJ}$ by calculating the box diagrams via a phenomenological Lagrangian approach.
-However, they only consider the coupling of the $X(3872)$ with neutral component.
+However, they consider only the coupling of the $X(3872)$ with a neutral component.
 In the following, we present the relevant effective Lagrangians associated with the box diagram calculations.
 The $X(3872)$ is assumed as an \textit{S}-wave molecular state with the quantum numbers of $J^{PC}=1^{++}$.
 As a pure hadronic molecule, the wave function of the $X(3872)$ can be written as

 where $\theta$ is the mixing angle describing the proportion of neutral and charged constituents.

 The coupling of the $X(3872)$ to a pair of charmed and anticharmed mesons is described by effective Lagrangian